theRTB/ForzaShiftTone/README.md

 - Application will on rare occasions crash: related to the UI library and cannot be fixed
 - The application assumes at least one frame of negative power as the first frame of shifting
   - Some cars shift so fast that power never goes negative: dynamic shift tone will not function properly
-- The power curve is not filtered.
-Noisy data can cause target shift rpm that are incorrect.